 The keto diet is all the rage recently, but it’s actually been around for almost a hundred years.
 It was first used as a medical diet therapy in the 1920’s, and has only recently (15 years or so) been utilized as a weight loss strategy.

 “Keto” is short for ketosis, the metabolic state of burning fats (in the form of ketones) over carbohydrates (aka glucose).
 Ketones are produced by the liver as an “alternative fuel” to glucose whenever carbs are insufficient to meet energy needs.
 Once ketones reach a certain level in the blood, it’s called ketosis.

-Ketosis is a completely normal metabolic state that can occur with a very low carb diet, during prolonged exercise, after 24 hours of fasting, and in diabetics, who although may be consuming carbs, cannot use them properly due to insulin deficiency.
+Ketosis is a completely normal metabolic state that can occur with a very low carb diet, during prolonged exercise, after 24 hours of fasting, and in diabetics, who although may be consuming carbs, cannot use them properly.

 The liver synthesizes ketones from dietary fats as well as body fat.
 Virtually all tissues that metabolize glucose can just as easily use ketones, with the exception of the liver (ironically), and the brain, which needs at least some glucose in addition to ketones.
 So the surprising fact is, even in ketosis, your body is still making glucose from constituents of protein and fats (a process called “gluconeogenesis”) for use by the muscle, liver, and brain.1

 Benefits of Keto –